-"This card as usually presented shows a man in motley striding along heedless of the dog which tears his garments and threatens to attack him.
+"This card as usually presented shows a man in motley striding along, heedless of the dog which tears his garments and threatens to attack him.
 In this is seen only the lower aspect of the card, giving no hint to the Divine Folly of which St. Paul speaks.
-But in the Order pack, an effort is made to reveal the deeper meaning.
+But in the Order pack, an effort is made to reveal the more profound meaning.
 A naked child stands beneath a rose-tree bearing yellow roses - the golden Rose of Joy as well as the Rose of Silence.
-While reaching up to the Roses, he yet holds in leash a grey wolf, worldly wisdom held in check by perfect innocence.
-The colours are pale yellow, pale blue, greenish yellow - suggestive of the early dawn of a spring day."
+While reaching up to the Roses, he yet holds in leash a gray wolf, worldly wisdom held in check by perfect innocence.
+The colors are pale yellow, pale blue, greenish yellow - suggestive of the early dawn of a spring day."

 Many modern Tarot decks are inspired by the RWS deck.
 As an example of these decks we show here the Druid Craft Tarot, created in 2004 by Will Worthington guided by Philip Carr-Gomm, Chief of the Order of Bards Ovates and Druids.
 Clones of the RWS deck are made on any theme you can imagine, here it is druidism.
 The second deck is the Fool of Le Tarot de la Rea, a modern interpretation of the Marseille Tarot, published in 1982 by Alain Bocher.
 The third example is the Fool of the Alchemical Tarot.
 This deck, created by Robert M Place, was first published in 1995.
 The card shown here is from the fourth edition of the deck, published 20 years later.
 This Tarot deck is not a clone of an existing deck, but an original creation based on alchemical tradition.